A celebration of place

 One might think that a conference like the 2016 ASLA Meeting & EXPO gets boring with time – but not in “The Big Easy“.
 The reason for this is certainly the city itself: Most difficult to classify because of its great diversity in architecture, public spaces, people and music, New Orleans is full of surprises.
 The ASLA program reacts to this.
 In the context of current developments, the schedule discusses challenges on site as well as in the general field of landscape architecture.
-So even on the third day, there is still a lot to discover.
+So even on the third day before Halloween celebration, there is still a lot to discover.

 “A celebration of place“ – this is the theme of this year’s ASLA Meeting in New Orleans.
 According to some attendees’ descriptions, the name not only speaks for itself.
 It speaks for the whole city – its history, its development.

-Even though the parade is no official part of the 2016 ASLA conference, considered altogether, there is a very important learning value: This city, kind of broken after Hurricane Katrina in 2005, was not only backed up again by the government or the community – it was mainly backed up by the people of New Orleans.
+Even though the Halloween celebration is no official part of the 2016 ASLA conference, considered altogether, there is a very important learning value: This city, kind of broken after Hurricane Katrina in 2005, was not only backed up again by the government or the community – it was mainly backed up by the people of New Orleans.

 Mirabeau Water Garden